fabianorodrigo/dAppSoccerbet/README.md

 In this version the gamblers buy tokens ERC20 so as they can bet some scores.
 The only role in the contracts is the OWNER.
 The owner account is responsabile for execute the administrative operations such as open and close games for betting, input the game scores on chain etc.

-This version is composed by an user interface built in Angular and the following smart contracts:
+### UI Angular

+User interface built in Angular where gamblers buy tokens, make their toss and withdraw their prize in Ether.

+### Contracts

 BetToken: It's a ERC20 token implementation.
-A token is minted when a Ether or fraction is received by the contract.
-The bettings are made using BetToken
+A token or fraction is minted when the same quantity of Ether is received by the contract.
+The bettings are made using BetToken.
+GameFactory: It's the management center of soccer games.
+It's through it that games are registred by ADMIN.
+Game: Represents a soccer game and manages the bets related to this specific game, registring bets and spliting prize.
 BetTokenFaucet: It's a faucet of ERC20BetToken

+### Structs

+Bet: One score tossed by a gambler
+Score: A score composed by number of goals scored by house teams and number of goals scored by visitor team

 # TODO